digital-asset/ex-tutorial-nodejs/README.md

 Finally, pass the `react` function as a parameter to the only call of `listenForTransactions`.

-The application is now ready to be tested with two instances running at once: we can now _tail_ the transaction stream instead of subscribing to it from the beginning by replacing the occurrences of `ledger.LedgerOffsetBoundaryValue.BEGIN` with `ledger.LedgerOffsetBoundaryValue.END`.
+The application is now ready to be tested with two instances running at once: it can now _tail_ the transaction stream instead of subscribing to it from the beginning by replacing the occurrences of `ledger.LedgerOffsetBoundaryValue.BEGIN` with `ledger.LedgerOffsetBoundaryValue.END`.

 Review the code before running the application.
 Your code should now look like the following: